phollyer/elm-responsive-ui/README.md

 [Elm-UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest).
 As a
 result, I want a pure Elm way of reacting to different size screens and orientations, and while requirements may change from project to project, I want the process to remain the same.
-Constantly, re-inventing the wheel isn't something that I feel should be necessary for this particular problem.
+Constantly re-inventing the wheel isn't something that I feel should be necessary for this particular problem.